The Best Taco Recipe

 - Try not to cook the taco meat too long or it will start to dry out.
 If the meat does start to get too dry, you can add a few more tablespoons of water and cook it for one or two more minutes, until most of the water has cooked off.

 - Forgot to thaw your ground beef?
 If you are starting from frozen meat you might want to try this Instant Pot Taco Meat recipe.

 You can set up a taco bar and let everyone make their tacos the way that they like them.
 Some ideas for taco toppings include:

 - Shredded cheese, such as cheddar, Monterey jack or a Mexican cheese blend

 - Chopped onion, such as red onion, green onion or yellow onion

 The amount of taco meat that you’ll need per person depends on who you are serving.
 If you’re serving a crowd of big eaters, plan for at least one pound of ground beef for every four adults.
 If you’re serving a mix of adults and children who eat less, one pound of ground beef will serve 5-6 people.

 I also find that people tend to put less meat in crunchy taco shells, and more in soft taco size tortillas.
-Your taco meat may go further if you serve it in hard taco shells.
 Also account for what you are serving with the meal.
 If there are lots of side dishes to enjoy, people will likely eat less of the main course.